I think just how my shape will rise

 I drop my heart, unshriven!

-We are busy working to bring Emily Dickinson's "I think just how my shape will rise" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "I think just how my shape will rise" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I think just how my shape will rise" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.